smartcode54/worldWise/KeyTakeAway/252-PERFORMANCE_OPTIMIZATION_AND_INFINITE_LOOP_PREVENTION.md

 By the end of this guide, you will understand:

+### Part 1: Preventing Infinite Loops

 1. How to profile React applications for performance issues
 2. Why functions recreated on every render cause infinite loops
 3. How to use `useCallback` to memoize functions and prevent infinite loops
 4. The importance of ESLint warnings for identifying potential bugs
 5. Best practices for memoization in React Context

+### Part 2: Optimizing Bundle Size

+6. What a bundle is and why bundle size matters
+7. How code splitting and lazy loading work
+8. How to implement lazy loading with React's `lazy()` and `Suspense`
+9. Performance benefits of code splitting (30-40% faster initial load)
+10. Best practices for when to use lazy loading

 ---

 ## 📋 Table of Contents

+### Part 1: Preventing Infinite Loops

 1. [Profiling Results](#profiling-results)
 2. [The Infinite Loop Problem](#the-infinite-loop-problem)